WFP-VAM/mimi-ml/README.md

 If you use our approach or code in this repository, please cite our paper:

 Vasiliki Voukelatou, Kevin Tang, Ilaria Lauzana, Manita Jangid, Giulia Martini, Saskia de Pee, Frances Knight, and Duccio Piovani.
-"Bridging data gaps: predicting inadequate micronutrient intake with machine learning." bioRxiv (2025): 2025-04.
+"Predicting risk of inadequate micronutrient intake with transferable machine learning models." bioRxiv (2025): 2025-04.
  <br/>
 (https://www.biorxiv.org/content/10.1101/2025.04.08.647715v3.full.pdf)